 Teaching Oral Hygiene to Elementary Students: 10 Simple Steps

 Teaching dental hygiene to elementary students requires you to have patience and to also understand oral health yourself.
 You want to make the process as enjoyable as possible at a young age so they associate dental health with good times.

 Lead by example

-The most important thing you can do to instill an interest in oral health activities for children is to model great oral care yourself.
+The most important thing you can do to teach dental hygiene to elementary students and preschoolers is to model great oral care yourself.
 Unfortunately, a lot of parents don’t take good care of their own teeth.
 In fact, a recent survey revealed that many parents don’t go to the dentist often enough (or at all), for 54.1% of parents surveyed.
 Parents reported that they don’t go to the dentist for a variety of reasons, including:

 - Fear and embarrassment about seeing the dentist themselves